EvanMcCormick37/scathach-tutor/README.md

 Sessions are saved to the database after every question.
 If you quit mid-session with Ctrl+C, the session is preserved and can be resumed exactly where you left off.

 ---

-## Installation

-### Windows executable (no Python required)

-1. Download the latest `.exe` files from the [Releases](https://github.com/your-username/scathach-tutor/releases) page.
-2. Place them in a folder of your choice and run `scathach.exe`.
-3. On first launch, open the config menu and enter your [OpenRouter](https://openrouter.ai) API key when prompted.
-That's it — no `.env` file or terminal setup needed.

----

 ### Install from source

 **Prerequisites:**